nina-ukhanova/technical-challenge/README.md

 - BigDecimal ensures exact decimal arithmetic (0.1 + 0.2 = 0.3, not 0.30000001)
 - Breaking change - clients must update JSON parsing to handle BigDecimal serialization.
 However, the issue is also that controller returns directly the entity (can expose internal entity structure to clients + schema changes can break API contracts)
 To fix that it is required to create a separate DTO as response.
+Also scale should not be hardcoded (e.g., 4), because the number of fraction digits depends on the currency.
+The amount should be validated against the currency’s allowed fraction digits and optionally normalized to that scale.

 ## 5. Removed Unnecessary Response Object
 - Simplified ExternalSystemMock - removed unused object creation in sendPayment() method